jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 Clearer Integration Code
 ------------------------

 But it gets better.
 You save yourself even more work.
 The code to [convert](aspects.md#conversion) a message to [`Canonical`](#canonical-model) model is often easier than [converting](aspects.md#conversion) from one [system's](#connectiontypes) format to the other [system's](#connectiontypes) format.
-Instead of [converting](aspects.md#conversion) from one quirky format to another quirky format, which is quite difficult to do, you can [convert](aspects.md#conversion) from one quirky format to a more straightforward format, which is quite a lot easier to program.
+Instead of [converting](aspects.md#conversion) from one quirky format to another quirky format, which is quite difficult to do, you can [convert](aspects.md#conversion) from one quirky format to a more [straightforward format](#canonical-model), which is quite a lot easier to program.

 In Practice
 -----------

 In practice not every [system](#connectiontypes) tends to send every type of message back and forth.
 And sometimes the messaging is not bidirectional but one-way only.
-But the benefits of an `ESB` still hold and [systems](#connectiontypes) would be linked with less code and less effort than custom programming every integration.
+But the benefits of an `ESB` still hold and [systems](#connectiontypes) would be linked with less code and less effort than custom programming every [integration](#connectiontypes).

 Memory
 ------

 An added benefit to the `Canonical` model is that it tends to live in memory.
-This means that changes to it, do not require any data migrations.
+This means that changing it, does not require any [data migrations](database-conventions.md#upgrade-scripts).
 You would just refactor the [conversion](aspects.md#conversion) code.
 This makes it both low impact and flexible.

 Standard ESB vs Custom ESB
 --------------------------

 There is standard `Enterprise Service Bus` software.
-Yet, you might choose to build a *custom* one.
+Yet, you could also build a *custom* one.
 The concepts might be easier to implement than you think.
 Standard `ESB's` are complex and have a steep learning curve, require training, specialists.
-This all while you are going to have to custom program much of the message [conversion](aspects.md#conversion) yourself anyway, and design your own [`Canonical`](#canonical-model) model, which is basically all of the work.
-Therefore building it yourself might be a viable option.
+This all while you are going to have to custom program much of the [message conversion](aspects.md#conversion) yourself anyway, and design your own [`Canonical`](#canonical-model) model, which is basically all of the work.
+Therefore building one yourself might certainly be an option.

 ESB Model
 ---------

 On top of a [`Canonical`](#canonical-model) model, we might need more facilities.
-The `ESB` [model](patterns.md#entity) could offer a model for administrating [`Connection`](#connections) settings and register [`Enterprises`](#enterprises) that can log in to our [system](#connectiontypes) to get access to our services.
+The `ESB` could offer a [model](patterns.md#entity) for administrating [`Connection`](#connections) settings and register [`Enterprises`](#enterprises) that can log in to our [system](#connectiontypes) to get access to our services.

-Next: The main [entities](patterns.md#entity) of an `ESB` model.
+Next: The main [entities](patterns.md#entity) of an `ESB` model:

 ### Enterprises